omidmaldar-python/fsnd-cap-projx/README.md

 ### Run The Heroku Deployment

-The backend is deployed on Heroku at: [https://fsnd-projx.herokuapp.com/](https://fsnd-projx.herokuapp.com/)
+The app is deployed on Heroku at: [https://fsnd-projx.herokuapp.com/](https://fsnd-projx.herokuapp.com/)

 ## Endpoint Library